shrideio/shoebox/src/ci/README.md

     Run `$ sudo docker ps` to verify if the listed containers are up and running.
 Proceed if no error detected, otherwise run `$ sudo docker logs [container name]` to check the container logs for troubleshooting.

 3. Prepare and run a test build.
-The purpose of the test build is to very if secrets can be fetched from Vault and the container produced by the build pipeline can be pushed to a private Docker registry.
+The purpose of the test build is to very if secrets can be fetched from Vault, and the container produced by the build pipeline can be pushed to a private Docker registry.

     > INFO: The sample project can be found at `$REPO_ROOT/src/ci.build.sample`

-    -  Using the secret `ci.build.sample` with the key value pair we already create in the vault setup, we are going to be pulling the value for `hello_world` for the ci sample project.
+    -  Using the secret `ci.build.sample` with the key-value pair we already created in the vault setup, we are going to be pulling the value for `hello_world` for the ci sample project.

         - Secret path (_Path for this secret_ field): `ci.build.sample`
         - Secret key/value: `hello_world`/`Hello world!`

         The part describing the setup of the `ci.build.sample` secret can be found [here](/src/vault/README.md#create-a-secret).

     -  Create a git user for the CI service for enabling access to repositories.
 Use the values of `DRONE_GIT_USERNAME` and `DRONE_GIT_PASSWORD` from the `secrets.ini` file as username and password accordingly.
-After the user is created, make sure that the user has the setting: "This account has permissions to create Git Hooks" enabled. log in to the Git service and create a repository named `ci.build.sample`.
+After the user is created, make sure that the user has the setting: "This account has permissions to create Git Hooks" enabled.
+Log in to the Git service and create a repository named `ci.build.sample`.

-        > IMPORTANT: For repositories not created under `DRONE_GIT_USERNAME` adding that user as a admin collaborator should enable access for the CI service.
+        > IMPORTANT: For repositories not created under `DRONE_GIT_USERNAME`, adding that user as an admin collaborator should enable access for the CI service.

     - Activate the repository for build

       - Navigate to ci._yourdomain.com_ and log in using the CI git user create earlier.
 If the repository is not listed, click the [SYNC] button in the top right corner and wait.

-        > WARNING: If the repository is still not shown after syncing use the CI git user credentials (`DRONE_GIT_USERNAME` and `DRONE_GIT_PASSWORD`) to login to the Git service and check if the repository is accessible.
+        > WARNING: If the repository is still not shown after syncing, use the CI git user credentials (`DRONE_GIT_USERNAME` and `DRONE_GIT_PASSWORD`) to login to the Git service and check if the repository is accessible.

-      - For activating the repository click the repository name or [ACTIVATE], that should open the _SETTINGS_ tab, then click [ACTIVATE REPOSITORY] for activation.
+      - For activating the repository, click the repository name or [ACTIVATE], that should open the _SETTINGS_ tab, then click [ACTIVATE REPOSITORY] for activation.
 Check _Trusted_ in the _Project settings_ section and click [SAVE] to save changes.

     - Add the sample project to the repository and trigger a build.